lVlyke/starfield-mod-loader/README.md

 To add and manage mods you must first create a profile.
 Upon first launching the app you will be shown a form to create a new profile.

+The **Game Root Directory** path should be set to the game's installation directory.
+By default this will be `C:\Program Files (x86)\Steam\steamapps\common\Starfield` for Steam or `C:\XboxGames\Starfield\Content` for UWP/Game Pass, but this may vary depending on where you chose to install the game.

-The **Mod Base Directory** path should be set to the `Data` folder in either your `Documents/My Games/Starfield` folder or the game's installation folder (required for SFSE mods).
+The **Game Data Directory** path should be set to the `Data` folder in either your `Documents/My Games/Starfield` folder or the game's installation folder (required for SFSE mods).

 **Note:** If you are using the game's `Data` folder, make sure you rename or delete `Documents/My Games/Starfield/Data` if it exists, otherwise your mods will not be detected by the game.

-The **Game Base Directory** path should be set to the game's installation directory.
-By default this will be `C:\Program Files (x86)\Steam\steamapps\common\Starfield` for Steam or `C:\XboxGames\Starfield\Content` for UWP/Game Pass, but this may vary depending on where you chose to install the game.

 The **Game Executable** path should point to `Starfield.exe` (or `sfse_loader.exe` if using SFSE), which should be in the game base directory from the prior step. **Note:** You may get an error from Windows Explorer when selecting the UWP version of `Starfield.exe` that says "You don't have permission to open this file".
 If this happens, simply copy the path of the file and manually paste it into the input field without using the file explorer.

-The **Plugin List Path** is the location of the `plugins.txt` file for the game.
+The **Game Plugin List Path** is the location of the `plugins.txt` file for the game.
 For Starfield, this is located at `<User_Directory>/AppData/Local/Starfield/plugins.txt`.

 ### Config/INI file management

 If the **Manage Config/INI Files** option is enabled, new config files will be created for the profile.
-When enabled, you must also define the **Config Files Directory**.
+When enabled, you must also define the **Game Config Files Directory**.
 For Starfield, this is located at `<User_Directory>/Documents/My Games/Starfield` by default, but may be different depending on your OS settings.

-Upon first enabling the option you will be prompted to copy the existing config files from the **Config Files Directory** to the profile's config files.
+Upon first enabling the option you will be prompted to copy the existing config files from the **Game Config Files Directory** to the profile's config files.

-**NOTE:** When activating mods, the profile's config files will be copied to the **Config Files Directory**.
-If any existing config files are in the **Config Files Directory** when mods are activated, they will be moved to a `.sml.bak` folder during activation.
+**NOTE:** When activating mods, the profile's config files will be copied to the **Game Config Files Directory**.
+If any existing config files are in the **Game Config Files Directory** when mods are activated, they will be moved to a `.sml.bak` folder during activation.
 The files moved to `.sml.bak` will be restored back to their original location upon deactivating mods.

+### Save file management

+If the **Manage Save Files** option is enabled, any created save games while this profile is deployed will be tied only to that profile.
+When enabled, you must also define the **Game Saves Directory**.
+For Starfield, this is located at `<User_Directory>/Documents/My Games/Starfield/Saves` by default, but may be different depending on your OS settings.

 ### Link mode

-When **Link Mode** is enabled, "links" to the mod files will be used instead of copying the files when activating mods.
+When **Link Mode** is enabled, file links to the mod files will be used instead of copying the files when activating mods.
 This is significantly faster and uses less disk space.
 This setting is recommended to be enabled when possible.

+Link mode can also be separately enabled for config files and save files.
+To enable/disable link mode for config or save files, click the icon to the left of **Game Config Files Directory** or **Game Saves Directory**.

-**NOTE:** This setting can only be enabled if Starfield Mod Loader is located on the same disk/partition as the game itself.
+**NOTE:** Link mode can only be enabled if the profile is located on the same disk/partition as the game itself.

 ### Archive invalidation